-SCHEDULE "B"

-Supplemental Compensation Schedule: ATHLETICS
+SCHEDULE "B" Supplemental Compensation Schedule: ATHLETICS

 Compensation for Athletics shall be based on the B.A.
 Salary Schedule.
 The step will be determined by the number of years of continuous experience in that sport at Union City, except that additional steps may be granted for previous experience by the Superintendent.
 The steps of experience will be capped at step seven (7).
+Provided that the employee has furnished the district with all pertinent paperwork and the district shall provide a contract with the following; Sport, Compensation, the two (2) dates of equal payment no later than two (2) weeks of the season's start.

-A. HIGH SCHOOL Percentage of B.A.
+A. HIGH SCHOOL Football Percentage of B.A.
 Schedule

-Football 10.7

 Head Coach 13.5

 Junior Varsity 9.5

 Assistant Varsity 9.5

-Assistant Varsity 9.5
+Assistant Varsity Assistant Varsity 9.5

+· · 9.5

 Asst.
 Junior Varsity 9.5

 Asst.
-Junior Varsity 9.5
+Junior Varsity Basketball 9.3

-Basketball

 Head Coach (B) 13.5

 Junior Varsity (B) 9.5

 Head Coach (G) 13.5

 Junior Varsity (G) 9.5

+- , , 5.0

 Cheerleading

 Competitive Cheer 4.5

 Football Sideline 3.0

 Basketball Sideline 2.5

 Wrestling

 Head Coach 13.5

 Assistant 9.5

 Volleyball

 Head Varsity 13.5

 Junior Varsity 9.5

 Track

 Head Coach (B) 13.5

 Head Coach (G) 13.5

 Assistant (B) 9.5

 Assistant (G) 9.5

 Baseball/Softball

 Head Varsity (B) 13.5

 Head Varsity (G) 13.5

 Junior Varsity (B) 9.5

 Junior Varsity (G) 9.5

 Cross Country 12.0

-Golf 9.5

-D MIDDLE COLLOO

-В. MIDDLE SCHOOL 7 5

-Head Coaches 7.5

-Ass't Coaches 4.5
+Union (City Education Association -